 BBC Horizon - Lenny Susskind - Morgan Freeman TV - Star Trek: Deep Space Nine TV - Star Trek: Voyager TV - EurekAlert online -

 2,814.
 The Holographic Principle: which says that all three dimensional objects can be encoded in only two dimensions.
 (Universe & Hologram & Reality & Mathematics & Theory & Dimension) Horizon: What is Reality?
-BBC 2011
+2011

 2,815.
 But Lenny [Susskind] didn’t stop there.
 He and other physicists made a truly shocking leap of the imagination: they asked what if the whole of reality is a hologram, projected from our own Event Horizon, the far edges of the universe.
 (Universe & Hologram & Reality & Mathematics & Theory) ibid.